silverpresident/Sports-Day-Manager/.kilocode/rules/memory-bank/context.md

 - Display live leaderboards by division
 - Show announcements and event updates
 - Broadcast real-time updates via SignalR
+- **Manage event templates** (NEW):
+  - Create, edit, and delete reusable event templates
+  - Import templates into tournaments (selective or bulk)
+  - Pre-populated with 150+ Jamaican track and field events
+  - Track historical records with year and notes

 ## Known Issues